If you are looking for a way to challenge yourself and your golf game this season, consider doing things differently.

 Lastly, play different formats.

 The game is ruled by standard stroke play formats but the game has so much more to offer.
 Playing match play, alternate shot, best ball scrambles or skins games will keep it interesting and enjoyable.
-You will learn to hit shots from different positions, deal with the stress of having partners to support you and learn to manage risk reward situations better.
+You will learn to hit shots from different positions, deal with the stress of having partners to support you and learn to manage risk-reward situations better.

-Bottom line, the less you change the monotony of your day, the less your day will change.
+The bottom line, the less you change the monotony of your day, the less your day will change.
 Finding ways to keep yourself excited and heighten your awareness will lead you toward growth as a player.

 Please leave comments below…would love to hear what you have done to successfully combat boredom, plateaus or slumps in your game?